 I pay to eradicate mosquitos here in Ada County.
 I’ll pay for a shorter commute, better roads, more cops, and firemen too.
 My community is an extension of my home.
 I’ll pay the local share to take care of those who truly can’t care for themselves, to eradicate homelessness and address drug addiction, and other things if I need to.
 No free rides – the government doesn’t need to do everything (nonprofits and individuals have their roles), but I’ll fund real solutions for hurting people and our communities.

 This property tax bill means we will see increasing problems but local government won’t be able to address them without sacrificing core public services.
 Been there, done that.
-Unintended consequences, not fun.
-Doesn’t work.
+Unintended consequences are not fun.
+I expect you’ll learn that eventually and I’ll get to say, “I told you so.”

 I want small government and low taxes, and I want problems addressed now before they are too big to manage.
 I don’t want to pay for unneeded services, but I am willing to pay for the level of local government services our voting majority demands, not yours.
 I want fair-minded leaders who get that.

 Let us – we the people – decide, folks.
+Let us decide if we want more services than you think we should have.
 Stay in your own lane.
+It’s not greedy local governments that are the problem, it’s you micromanaging us.
 If rapacious local government officials threaten, it’s our job to rein them in, not yours.

 And Mayor Klinger, when you’ve had enough, please run for the Legislature.